In the SEO world, it’s a saying that half of the SEO work is done if you can find the most relevant keyword for your business.

 Let’s understand this with an example.

 Let’s say you are based in Trafalgar Square, London.
-You are looking for a dentist, if you just search the keyword “dentist” without specifying a location, Google will understand the implicit intent that you are looking for a dentist, and your query can be best served by a local dentist; so here is how the search results would look like
+You are looking for a dentist, if you just search the keyword “dentist” without specifying a location, Google will understand the implicit intent that you are looking for a dentist, and a local dentist can best serve your query; so here is how the search results would look like.

 Why Is Local SEO Keyword Research Important?

 You’ll need proper keywords to help to reach the business goals easily without taking much time.
 Probably you may know your customers.
 But you can not avoid your online identity in this digital era.
 People are more online and gather information from there.
-You can reach your destination faster if you properly do the Local SEO work.
+You can reach your destination faster if you do the Local SEO work properly.

 You can follow these steps to do proper Keyword Research.